 Special thanks to Lilian for agreeing to republish her original content on the Kanbanize blog!

 The pace of changes in the world is accelerating, and technology is shaping the future of businesses across sectors, which redefines the professional services playing field.
 Legal industry leaders and managers are not excluded.
 They must explore and comprehend the intersection of law, business, and technology to shift to a new paradigm.

 Legal services customers demand more effectiveness in work processes, more transparency on fees, more speed on delivery, more predictability, and better budget forecasting.
 The traditional excuse that a change is impossible because it seems difficult to predict how long a legal matter may take is no longer valid.

-Some think a big shift in the legal business model and wide-scale technology adoption will not happen soon.
+Some think a big shift in the legal business model and wide-scale digital transformation will not happen soon.
 Many things should change in how law is practiced.
 However, the evolution of the status quo is a complex process.
-Changing how things are “traditionally done” has to be gradual.
+Changing how things are "traditionally done" has to be gradual.